cerb/cerb.github.io/privacy.md

 The electronic payments we receive through Freshbooks are collected by WePay.

-Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like PayPal, Stripe, or wire transfers to Wells Fargo Bank.
+Depending on a client's preferred payment method, these transactions may alternatively take place through other vendors like PayPal, Stripe, or wire transfers to Wells Fargo Bank NA.

 We do not have direct access to client credit card numbers or bank account information through any of these vendors.
+Bank account information may be disclosed through the use of paper checks, but we do not retain it.

+**Limit your disclosure to our payment processors:** Use a payment method with minimal exposure of personal or financial information (e.g. PayPal).

 ### Google (G Suite)